MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 Afterwards, SSH-ing into the instance is as easy as `ssh ${MACHINE_NAME}`.

 As you can see, up to now we actually haven't been relying on Docker or containers itself, but only on the ease of using `docker-machine` to setup a cloud VM.
-For those people, blatantly ignoring my pleading to use Docker to implement ML models, you guys could stop here, and for example use Visual Studio Code's [Remote extension](https://code.visualstudio.com/docs/remote/ssh) to conventiently work on the cloud VM using SSH.
+For those people, blatantly ignoring my pleading to use Docker to implement ML models, you guys could stop here, and for example use Visual Studio Code's [Remote extension](https://code.visualstudio.com/docs/remote/ssh) to conveniently work on the cloud VM using SSH.
 Having set-up the .ssh/config file, will make the EC2 instance available in the VS Code Remote extension.

 But I hope after reading my [post](reproducing-ml-models-using-docker.md) on the advantages of using Docker in an ML workflow, you'll come to the conclusion, that you actually want to proceed to using the EC2 instance as a remote Docker host.
 Actually, the hardest part is done.
 The rest is a piece of cake.